 First, we find the total usage of the "heat" energy carrier by the Buildings and Industry sectors, accounting for heat distribution losses.

 Next, we find the fraction of district heat that is generated from each fuel (e.g. coal, natural gas, etc.).
-The BAU fractions are taken in as time-series input data, and the fractions in the policy case can be affect by the District Heat Fuel Shifting policy lever.
-This lever allows the user to shift the fuel mix from the BAU case to whatever fractions are specified for the policy case in
+The BAU fractions are taken in as time-series input data, and the fractions in the policy case can be adjusted by the district heat fuel shifting policy lever.
+This lever allows the user to shift the fuel mix from the BAU case to whatever fractions are specified for the policy case in the input data variable

 Next, we determine the fraction of district heat that is provided by combined heat and power (CHP) plants.
 BAU data break out the CHP share of district heat by fuel, to allow for the circumstance where heat-providing CHP plants tend to more often burn one fuel type (such as natural gas), while dedicated heat plants tend to more often burn a different fuel type (such as coal).